Yahoo faces growing scrutiny over when it learned of data breach

 Sources familiar with the Yahoo investigation said that the company learned of the theft of data - which included encrypted passwords, names and emails but not banking information - only after probing the claims made by Peace, which Yahoo determined were meritless.

 Joseph Cox, a reporter with the technology news site Motherboard, said he emailed Yahoo on July 30 to ask if the company was aware that Peace was attempting to sell Yahoo data.
 Motherboard published a story on Aug.
 1 stating Yahoo was "aware" of the hacker's claims.
-(Reporting by Dustin Volz; Editing by Jonathan Weber and Cynthia Osterman)
+(Additional reporting by Jonathan Stempel in New York and Deborah Todd in California)